awesome-buddhism/.github/profile/README.md

 **Important**: This is a documentation project.
 We document existing technologies, data, and AI systems - we do not build or implement new tools.
 Our focus is on creating comprehensive, well-organized information about the Buddhist tech ecosystem.

-## 📊 The Buddhist Knowledge Supply Chain
+## 📊 Documenting the Buddhist Knowledge Supply Chain

 ![preview](https://github.com/user-attachments/assets/421b86df-5d4f-4e36-bbf9-1e8cd0ab2848)